ossd-s24/project-evaluation/FreeCodeCamp_Evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+Overall, I think the project is very friendly for beginner contributors.
+There are a lot of instructions for contributing that are clear and thorough, and the community seems very friendly and encouraging.
+Additionally, the "first timers only" label allows beginners to start contributing by addressing easier issues.

 __Do the maintainers respond helpfully to questions in issues?__

+Yes, maintainers respond quickly and helpfully to questions in issues.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes, people are generally very friendly and encouraging.

 __Do pull requests get reviewed?__

+Yes, often very quickly.

 __Do maintainers thank people for their contributions?__

+Typically no, but it is understandable considering how many contributions there are each day.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+Knowledge of HTML, CSS, JavaScript, and/or TypeScript is required to solve many of the issues.
+However, anyone can report bugs, provide suggestions, and help with writing and documentation.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+Hardware requirements: 8 GB RAM; relatively fast CPU (4+ cores); Windows 10 or 11 (with WSL), macOS, or Linux

+Software requirements: Node.js, pnpm, MongoDB Community Server, Git